ysoftwareab/yplatform/doc/aws-iam.md

   * Go to `Security credentials`
   * Set the `Assigned MFA device`
   * `Create access key`
-* Add the user to the `infra` stack by adding him to specific roles in `cfn/infra/users.js`, commit and push to the `infra` branch (no need to push manually, run `make promote-infra` after comitting).
+* Add the user to the `infra` stack by adding them to specific roles in `cfn/infra/users.js` part of the `aws*-dev-prod` repository, commit, create a release with `make release`, and promote the new release to infra with `make promote/infra/v0.0.0`.
 * The CI/CD build of that commit will update the role(s) and their Trust Relationships to allow the user to assume the role(s)
 * The user should now be able to